 Little T absolutely loved seeing the characters and asking for their autographs.
 He actually didn’t really eat until the very end, because he was mesmerized watching the characters moving around the room.

 Pluto and Stitch were particularly friendly and lively to watch.
 Lilo was very sweet and kept waving at us every time she passed by.

-The highlight was meeting Mickey Mouse – Little T had been waiting weeks for that moment.
-He had just purchased a small handheld fan that had Mickey riding a plane and loved showing it to Mickey, who made the motions that it was him riding the airplane and had Little T cracking up – such a sweet moment!
+The highlight of the ‘Ohana Character Breakfast for us was meeting Mickey Mouse.
+Little T had been waiting weeks for that moment.
+He had just purchased a small handheld fan that had Mickey riding a plane and loved showing it to Mickey, who made the motions that it was him riding the airplane and had Little T cracking up!

 At one point, there’s a parade around the ‘Ohana with the characters and kids shaking maracas and dancing.
 It goes by very quickly but it is fun having that extra moment interacting with the characters.

 I’d recommend making some time to explore a bit of the resort itself before or after your meal.
 Located by the Magic Kingdom, the Polynesian Village Resort is connected to the park with the monorail, so we had our first monorail spotting while there.

 The Polynesian Village Resort is decorated beautifully, with Hawaiian design elements, fountains and tropical plants.
 There’s a fun swimming pool (for resort guests only) and a beach on the lake, which is open to non-resort guests.

 The resort beach is a good spot to relax in the evening and watch a night show on the lake right before watching the fireworks display at Magic Kingdom in the distance – you can ask the concierge for current fireworks times.
 Below is a view of the lake and part of the resort from the ‘Ohana.